NanoComp/libctl/python/README.md

 plt.show()
 ```

-Note: The `np.vectorize` function allows us to efficiently apply the material lookup across a large array of points.
-While not as fast as true vectorization (it still calls Python code for each point), it provides a convenient way to process large arrays of coordinates without explicit loops.

 ### Running tests
 First, make sure pytest is installed.
 You can install it by `pip install pytest`.
 ```bash